Yelinz/switchingsoftware/content/use/browser-addons/decentraleyes/index.en.md

     - chrome-addons
 ---

-**Decentraleyes** is an add-on which emulates a Content Delivery Network (CDN) to improve your privacy.

-It works by intercepting network requests to CDNs, checking if the requested file is stored locally, serving the locally stored file if it's available.
+**Decentraleyes** provides popular website components locally to improve your online privacy.
+This avoids numerous calls to so-called "Content Delivery Networks" (CDN), that can track the usage of their files.
+Furthermore, it speeds up browsing.

 {{< infobox >}}
 - **Downloads:**